General objectives and expectations

 If the problem cannot be solved by a joint discussion, there are two alternatives:

-1. inform the Head of Department of the problem and s/he, together with the people involved, will try to find a solution
+1. Inform the head of the research unit of the problem and s/he, together with the people involved, will try to find a solution

 Remember that not all problems can be resolved satisfactorily for everyone.
 There may be cases where the Head of Department will have to take a decision, after hearing all the arguments.
 It is important that the conflict be put to rest after such a decision is taken.

-If someone is unhappy with the proposed solution to a problem, they can contact the Institute Director.
+If someone is unhappy with the proposed solution to a problem, they can contact the Head of Department .